Find The Best Dog Agility Equipment In The UK For 2018!

 Agility should be fun for both dog and owner, so it is best to keep sessions brief, little and often.
+If you make it enjoyable, then it is more likely, your dog will respond positively to you.
 Dogs reach their prime in agility from 4 to 6 years of age, so it is essential to have a long-term view and not rush things.

 The weaves are the by far the hardest to teach and require accuracy.
 This part of the training can be frustrating at first, but it is essential to be patient; go slow, keep it interesting and it will come.

 There are some excellent online resources and books such as “The Beginner's Guide to Dog Agility” by Laurie Leach which can help with training, but the thing to remember is to; keep it fun and practice when you are both in the right frame of mind to avoid getting frustrated.